 Downsides of HSAs: lack of employee loyalty

 As they have shifted to HDHPs, employers have moved toward funding employee HSAs.
 These employer-funded HSAs can be viewed as “dollars in, dollars out” coverage.
 This means employees use them for medical expenses, but the perception of their value can be considered transactional.
-In addition, because they’re portable—meaning the employee can take the account with them when they leave the employer—HSAs aren’t conducive to building lasting loyalty like primary plans and other insured benefits.
+In addition, because they’re portable—meaning the employee can take the account with them when they leave the employer—HSAs aren’t conducive to building lasting loyalty like other insured benefits.

 Worksite voluntary insurance